 Save time for customs

 It’s always wise to allow extra time for crossing the border, especially with new processes in place.
 If you’re taking a ferry, plan on arriving at least an hour before your departure.
 If you’re driving, you may be in line for an hour at the border.
+Even with a negative COVID-19 test, you may be randomly tested at the border.
 Plan for customs to take a while, and then the worst case scenario is that you have some extra time at your destination!

 When you return to the US, keep your Cabana return time in mind.
 No one wants to end a relaxing week away by stressing in border traffic early in the morning.
 Consider spending the last day of your trip in Washington.
 That way, you can spend your drive time reminiscing about your week, not checking the traffic report.